 • We also do not take responsibility for any damages or claims arising out of fast speeds and/or long distance driving on any dirt or washboard roads in Namibia (see paragraph Vehicle substitution below).

-• Due to weather circumstances Bobo Campers has the right to restrict road or areas.
+• Due to weather circumstances Bobo Campers has the right to restrict access to certain road or areas.

-Permitted areas of travel for the Discoverer FunX and DC range
+Permitted (and non-permitted) areas of travel for the Discoverer FunX range

 • Vehicles may be taken into South Africa's neighbouring states but are not allowed into Angola, Democratic Republic of Congo (DRC), Tanzania or Malawi.
 Driving on 4x4 leisure Tracks that require an entrance fee or club membership are also not allowed.

 • All insurance cover is void if vehicles enter these prohibited areas and will result in a breach of contract.

 • The 4x4 is used for driving terrain that is usually inaccessible with a normal two-wheel drive vehicle.

 • Dangerous and irresponsible manoeuvres to test the abilities of the camper to the limit are not allowed under any circumstances as they are dangerous.
 All towing costs to the nearest depot are for the customer's account.

 • Bobo Campers reserves the right, at its sole discretion, to restrict vehicle movements in certain areas due to adverse road or weather conditions, political situations or any other reason.